Logo preload

 • Easily build and modify field inspection processes and deploy to geographically dispersed teams in real time.

-• Capture data from your mobile teams — including photos, videos, and audio recordings — and make it instantly available to anyone with access to your account to see the status of field operations.
+• Capture data from your mobile teams, such as photos, videos, and audio recordings.
+Make this data instantly accessible to authorized users.
+They can then monitor the status of field operations.

-• Show those data points on a map so your quality teams can quickly visualize which teams are lagging behind or areas that have consistent quality issues that need to be addressed.
+• Display these data points on a map.
+This allows your quality teams to quickly identify which teams are behind schedule or areas with consistent quality issues that require attention.

 • Send formatted inspection reports directly from their work site to prove that a job is complete and up to company standards.